 - Extract the downloaded file.

-- Go to extracted directory and look for a README or INSTALL file.
-A well-developed software may include such a file to provide installation and/or removal instructions.
+- Go to the extracted directory and look for a README or INSTALL file.
+Well developed software may include such a file to provide installation and/or removal instructions.

 - If configure notifies you of missing dependencies, install them.

-Do note that some softwares provide you with an install script and just running that files will install the software for you.
+Do note that some software provides you with an install script and just running that file will install the software for you.
 But you won’t be that lucky most of the time.

-Also note that the program you installed using this way won’t be updated automatically like programs installed from Ubuntu’s repository or PPAs or .deb.
+Also note that programs you install using this method won’t be updated automatically like programs installed from Ubuntu’s repository or PPAs or .deb files.

 If you thought installing software from source code was difficult, think again.
-Removing the software installed using source code could be a bigger pain.
+Removing the software installed using source code could be an even bigger pain.

-- First, you should not delete the source code you used to install the program.
+- First, you have to keep the source code you used to install the program.

 Normally, you should be able to uninstall the program by going to its extracted directory and using this command: